Do Not Say We Have Nothing: Historical contexts

 Thien references numerous songs and texts from Chinese history.
 These include Sima Qian's "Historical Records".
-The title, Do Not Say We Have Nothing, is a reference to the Chinese version of the left-wing anthem: "The Internationale", which has been a staple anthem of the Communist Party of China after Qu Qiubai’s translation of the Russian version in 1923.
+The title, Do Not Say We Have Nothing, is a reference to the Chinese version of the left-wing anthem: "The Internationale", which has been a staple anthem of the Chinese Communist Party after Qu Qiubai’s translation of the Russian version in 1923.
 Within the plot of the novel this anthem occurs at numerous points, particularly as a rallying cry for the student protesters at Tiananmen Square, at which Ai-Ming and Sparrow are present: "The people around her were weeping.
 At the front, the student leaders began to sing the Internationale."
 (Thien 438).
 Also referenced in the novel is the song "The East is Red", which was used as the unofficial national anthem during the Cultural Revolution within which many of the events in the Kai and Sparrow's subplots occur.
 Additionally, the novel refers to "Song of the Guerrillas", a Chinese anthem that describes Chinese guerrilla fighters during the Second Sino-Japanese War.
 In a 2017 interview, Thien created a "Book Note" playlist that included numerous musical artists who influenced her writing of the novel.
 These artists included J.S.
 Bach, Ros Sereysothea, Sinn Sisamouth, Dmitri Shostakovich, Leonard Cohen, and Sun Belt.